cityofgainesville/mygnv-resource-finder/readme.md

 ## Api Documentation

+> Database schema can be found at "server/models".

 ### Categories

 ```
 /api/categories/list
 GET will return JSON of all categories
+/*
+  Accepts query parameters in this format
+  children=true // or false
+  providers=true // or false
+  True will populate the array, false will leave it as an array of ObjectIDs.
+*/

 /api/categories/create
 POST will create category if user authenticated

 /api/categories/listTopLevel
 GET will return JSON of all top level categories
+/*
+  Accepts query parameters in this format
+  children=true // or false
+  providers=true // or false
+  True will populate the array, false will leave it as an array of ObjectIDs.
+*/

 /api/categories/:categoryId
 GET will return category